 Village at Ithaca

-The organization’s mission centers on delivering comprehensive support and responsive services to dismantle systemic barriers impeding the scholastic achievements of students of color, students with disabilities, LGBTQIA+ individuals, those from low-income backgrounds, and other marginalized students within the county.
+The mission of Village at Ithaca centers on delivering comprehensive support and responsive services to dismantle systemic barriers impeding the scholastic achievements of students of color, students with disabilities, LGBTQIA+ people, those from low-income backgrounds, and other marginalized students within the county.
 Engaging with these student populations to identify and address their specific needs on both a micro and macro level, the Village at Ithaca advocates for the rectification of discriminatory policies and practices within educational institutions while providing support to youth and families as they try to navigate these challenges.

 Women’s Opportunity Center